 Climate Majlis Dialogues

 The Scotia Group is driven by an ethos that relies on the spirit of engagement, responsiveness and good will.
-This will be achieved through strategic dialogues in our unique Climate Majlis format, inspired by traditional Arabic gatherings.
+This was achieved through strategic dialogues in our unique Climate Majlis format, inspired by traditional Arabic gatherings.

 Scotia Group Members

 The Scotia Group is proud of its diverse global network of members who are both established and emerging leaders in law, politics, academia and business.

 This unique award encouraged innovative policy proposals from those under the age of 35 on what laws, projects, or technologies could be employed to both protect the rule of law and achieve net-zero by 2050.